dyap26/misinfo/README.md

         ``` bash
         python3 main.py your_keyword
         ```
-    By default, the backend will attempt to query a maximum of 5 articles from the ```bash everything``` category.
+    By default, the backend will attempt to query a maximum of 5 articles from the `everything` category.
 However, you can change these parameters with specific flags:
     * Search within a certain category
         ``` bash
         python3 main.py your_keyword --category your_category